Wear & Tear Meaning: Quantify Asset Value & Engineer Longevity

 • Operational environment: Exposure to heat, moisture or corrosive substances can make materials deteriorate faster.

-• Staff training: Machine operators need to abide by best practices to ensure they aren’t putting incessant strain on equipment that can worsen wear and tear.
+• Staff training: Operators must follow best practices to avoid incessant strain that worsens wear and tear.

 • Maintenance practices: Routine maintenance can catch and address minor issues like worn parts and lack of lubrication before they turn into more major problems to mitigate wear and tear and extend equipment lifespans.